Hyprtxt/fresh_marionette/readme.md

 );
 ```

-Put that in `/test/puppet.js` then run `deno test -A`, Install Chromium with the
+Put that in `/test/puppet.js` then run `deno test -A test/puppet.js`, Install
-provided script if it asks.
+Chromium with the provided script if it asks.

 # Install